- July 11, 2017

-This is centred on a Risk-Based approach, and our Fire Risk Assessments can identify, qualify and satisfy this approach to cover all of the principles of Fire Safety Management and outline the Fire Protection measures, both existing and proposed which should be considered.
+As a result of our Risk-Based approach, our Fire Risk Assessments can identify, qualify and satisfy this approach to cover all of the principles of Fire Safety Management and outline the Fire Protection measures.

 Entertainment, Restaurants & Bars

-This Sector includes; Theatres, Cinemas, Concert Venues, Restaurants, Cafes, Pubs, Clubs, Exhibition, Conference, Community, Village, Church Halls, Churches and other place of Worship.
+This Sector includes; Theatres, Cinemas, Concert Venues, Restaurants, Cafes, Pubs, Clubs, Exhibition, Conference, Community, Village, Church Halls, Churches and also other places of Worship.
 All places where people assemble, looking for either light entertainment or enlightenment, and we make sure that they can do this safely.

 You know your Business but we know all of the relevant Guidance including Department for Communities.